Perlin (PERL) Reaches Market Cap of $32.92 Million

-Perlin (PERL) traded flat against the US dollar during the 24-hour period ending at 17:00 PM E.T. on July 2nd.
-One Perlin coin can currently be purchased for $0.0671 or 0.00000206 BTC on popular cryptocurrency exchanges.
-Perlin has a total market capitalization of $32.92 million and approximately $15.30 million worth of Perlin was traded on exchanges in the last 24 hours.
-Over the last seven days, Perlin has traded flat against the US dollar.
+Perlin (PERL) traded flat against the US dollar during the 24-hour period ending at 15:00 PM ET on July 6th.
+One Perlin coin can now be bought for about $0.0671 or 0.00000206 BTC on cryptocurrency exchanges.
+Over the last week, Perlin has traded flat against the US dollar.
+Perlin has a total market cap of $32.92 million and $15.30 million worth of Perlin was traded on exchanges in the last 24 hours.

 Here’s how similar cryptocurrencies have performed over the last 24 hours: